Client case: Integrating purchasing departments at Renewi

 KPMG wasn't just in the background, they helped with the implementation on the shop floor, using the 21st century skills needed to make the new department a success.
 They were energetic and respectful, they kept their promises, provided valuable input and put the wheels in motion to ensure the output was achieved."

 Jeroen Broekman is Group Procurement Manager at Renewi.
-Together with the KPMG team led by John Tros, he is leading the merger of the procurement departments.
+Together with the KPMG team, he is leading the merger of the procurement departments.

 The Shanks Group and Van Gansewinkel Group had very different cultures.
 How did you deal with that?

 "That's right.
 At Shanks, people often worked locally and maintained numerous contacts with local suppliers, while at Van Gansewinkel there was a lot of central organisation.
 Centralisation is often efficient and in many cases cheaper, but we also wanted to take into account the local differences.
 We therefore opted for a hybrid model and looked at each component: what should we arrange centrally, what should be local?
 Trucks and fuel, for example, can easily be purchased and coordinated centrally from one location, but we don't need to set up a central team for a sorting installation, for example.
 By arranging this de-centrally, better use can be made of the knowledge available locally.
 However, we have set up a structured reporting line throughout the company."

 "Some divisional directors found it quite difficult to arrange things centrally all of a sudden, preferring to keep things in their own hands.
 Good coordination was crucial; making a cultural change in which everyone shares the same ideas isn't easy.
 Opting for the hybrid model ultimately became the norm within the organisation.
 We set aside three years for the integration of the organisation and completed the set-up of the new purchasing department mid-2018."